simeononsecurity/simeononsecurity.ch/content/articles/understanding-the-impact-of-certification-updates-on-your-it-career/index.en.md

 * Provide concrete examples of how you have applied the updated knowledge in your previous roles.
 * Emphasize the value that the certification updates bring to the organization, such as improved efficiency, enhanced security, or cost savings.

-Remember, certification updates not only showcase your dedication to professional growth but also position you as a valuable asset to potential employers.
+Remember, certification updates not only show your dedication to professional growth but also position you as a valuable asset to potential employers.

 Navigating Certification Updates in Different IT Specializations
 ----------------------------------------------------------------